 5.4.3 Enforcement by civil action

-If the Registrar has been unsuccessful in recovering a child support debt by administrative means, there are a number of enforcement methods still available.
+If the Registrar has been unsuccessful in recovering a child support debt by administrative means, there are other enforcement methods available.
 The Registrar may apply to enforce the debt under the FL Act (5.4.4) or may take civil action to recover the debt.
 Civil action involves obtaining judgment, and then enforcing the judgment through the court.
-The Registrar can also recover amounts owed by employers or payees by taking civil action.
+The Registrar can also recover carer debts and amounts owed by employers by taking civil action.

 On this page

 Civil recovery action is taken by lodging a statement of claim at the court and serving the debtor with a summons.
 If the matter is not settled or the debtor fails to respond, the Registrar may apply for judgment to be automatically entered against the debtor.